Darren Lehmann

 Darren Scott Lehmann (born 5 February 1970) is an Australian cricket coach and former cricketer who coached the Australian national team.
+He is currently head coach at Northamptonshire County Cricket Club.
 Lehmann made his ODI debut in 1996 and Test debut in 1998.
 He was on the fringes of national selection for the entirety of the 1990s, and only became a regular in the ODI team in 2001 and Test team in late 2002, before being dropped in early 2005.
 Primarily an aggressive left-handed batsman, Lehmann was also a part-time left arm orthodox bowler, and gained renown for his disregard for physical fitness and modern dietary regimes.
 He announced his retirement from first-class cricket in November 2007.
+Lehmann was a member of the Australian team that won the 1999 Cricket World Cup and the 2003 Cricket World Cup, where in the 1999 final, he scored the winning boundary, and took the winning catch in the 2003 final.

-He coached the IPL teams Deccan Chargers from 2009 to 2012 and Kings XI Punjab in 2013.
+During his time coaching Australia, he led the team to be the winners of the 2015 Cricket World Cup.
+He also coached the IPL teams Deccan Chargers from 2009 to 2012 and Kings XI Punjab in 2013.
 He also coached Queensland during the 2010/11 KFC Twenty20 Big Bash, in place of Trevor Barsby who had resigned.
 In June 2013, Lehmann replaced Mickey Arthur as the coach of the Australian cricket team, only two weeks before the 2013 Ashes series.
 Although Australia lost that series 3-nil, Lehmann went on to coach the side to a 5-nil victory in the 2013–14 series less than five months later.

 Lehmann stepped down as head coach after the fourth test match against South Africa in March 2018, following the ball tampering scandal which occurred during the match.
 He was originally thought to have been involved in the scandal, however Cricket Australia cleared him of blame at the conclusion of their investigation.